Cyphrme/URLFormJS/README.md

 eventually standardize through an RFC or other means.

 # Form Options
-See docs on the Javascript FormParameter and FormOptions
+Form options defines all the configuration settings for URLFormJS.
+See docs on the Javascript FormParameter and FormOptions.
+Form options does not need a HTML form.

-An application may use a prefix, "input_" here, to namespace fields.
+An application may use a prefix, i.e. "input_", to "namespace" fields.

-URLFormJS defines a default id for the share button, share link, and clear button, and may be overwritten by form options.
+URLFormJS defines a default id for the share button, share link, and clear button.
+These defaults may be overwritten by setting the appropriate form option setting.

 # Booleans and Boolean Flags